 Grand Rapids Children’s Museum

-The Grand Rapids Children’s Museum (11 Sheldon Ave NE, Grand Rapids, MI 49503) has come a long way since its first days as a museum “without walls” in Woodland Mall in 1993.
+Grand Rapids Children’s Museum has come a long way since its first days as a museum “without walls” in Woodland Mall in 1993.

-With its mosaic-mural facade and rainbow-colored street, the building beckons kids and adults inside with the promise of play.
+With its mosaic-mural facade and rainbow-colored street out front, the building beckons kids and adults inside with the promise of play.

 Once inside, will you dress up as a favorite animal, pretend to run a restaurant or grocery shop at the kid-sized Meijer?
 Or will you head straight for the bubbles?